Founder & CEO — FundReady LLC

 The Origin

-The Breakthrough Moment — COVID, 2020
+The Proof — COVID, 2020

 I submitted a grant proposal.
 Rejected.
-I strengthened the Logic Model and resubmitted to the same funder.
+I strengthened the approach and resubmitted to the same funder.
 Rejected again.
-That's when I saw it — after 25 years in Fortune 500 rooms, I finally understood what funders were actually looking for.
-I rewrote everything in corporate strategic language.
+That's when I saw it clearly — I rewrote everything using the strategic infrastructure language I'd spent 25 years learning in corporate rooms.
 Same mission.
 Same organization.
 Same need.

 Third submission.
 Same funder.
 Funded — $180,000.